 A short trip from Abergavenny takes you to the town of Blaenavon.
 Once a busy landscape of mines and foundries producing huge amounts of steel and coal, it’s now a living reminder of Wales’ industrial heritage.
 For an immersive exploration of life as a coal miner, head to Big Pit National Coal Museum, our award-winning national coal museum.
 Take the 300ft journey down into the mine in the company of former miners to hear tales of those who once worked in these dark tunnels beneath the earth.
 Museum experiences don’t get much deeper.

 Don’t forget to bring your clubs.
 The lush countryside around Abergavenny is home to a number of great golf courses.
 The Monmouthshire Golf Club is an 18-hole mature parkland course set against a backdrop of Blorenge, Sugar Loaf and Skirrid while, Wernddu has a nine-hole pitch and putt, a driving range and an 18-hole course.
 There’s also the classy Rolls of Monmouth, nestled in valleys not far from town.

 Just a few miles down the road is the pretty village of Crickhowell.
 Winner of the Great British High Street Award 2018, its bustling main street is packed with independent shops and boutiques.
-It’s also a walker’s mecca, hosting a popular walking festival every March.
-Head to the Glanusk Estate (venue for the annual Green Man music festival) for a stroll along paths that wind through the Estate’s green fields, trees and well-kept gardens.
+It’s also a walker’s mecca, head to the Glanusk Estate (venue for the annual Green Man music festival) for a stroll along paths that wind through the Estate’s green fields, trees and well-kept gardens.